MRes in Neurotechnology

 Students then carry out a 9-month research project, leading to submission of the MRes thesis in mid-September.
 The aim of the MRes is to develop all of the technical skills required to carry out the PhD work successfully and provide the student with a grounding in research.

-Assessment for the modules listed above is via a combination of written and oral exams, written coursework and a poster presentation.
+Assessment for taught modules is via a combination of written exams, coursework and presentations.
 Students must also submit brief reports on the elective modules attended (pass/fail mark only - these do not contribute to the overall degree score).